-Gary W. Smith currently serves the Chester County Economic Development Council as President and CEO.
+Gary W. Smith currently serves the Chester County Economic Development Council as CEO.
 He joined the Council in 1976 and pioneered award-winning programs of below market-rate financing, agricultural economic development, brownfields redevelopment, conduit funding for commercial construction, industry partnerships, urban revitalization and multi-agency collaboration.
 During his tenure, the Council has secured over $275 million in external funding for 420 plus projects ranging from regional economic revitalization to workforce development.
 The Council’s programs and services have helped to create over 175,000 new jobs; assisted in retaining more than 190,000 existing jobs; and brokered more than $13.5 billion in commercial financing loans.
 Over 8,000 new businesses have also been established during that period.
-Throughout his forty year career, Mr. Smith has held many titles on many national economic development boards and agricultural agencies such as President, Vice President, Founding Director and Legislative Chairman.
+Throughout his nearly fifty-year career, Mr. Smith has held many titles on many national economic development boards and agricultural agencies such as President, Vice President, Founding Director and Legislative Chairman.
 In addition, he has been honored with many awards: the Chester County Boy Scout Distinguished Citizen, Harold Martin Business Leadership Award, the Crystal Ball Award and TMACC’s Chairman’s Award to name a few.
-Mr. Smith holds a MA in Public Administration from West Chester University as well as his undergraduate degree from West Chester University.
+He recently was awarded an honorary doctorate in public service from West Chester University and the Gary W. Smith Entrepreneurial Leadership Endowment was established to support the operation, mission, and efforts of the Cottrell Entrepreneurship Center as well as award at least one minimum $1,000 scholarship annually to a promising student who exemplifies his entrepreneurial spirit.
+Mr. Smith holds a MA in public administration from West Chester University as well as his undergraduate degree from West Chester University.
 In his spare time, Gary manages his family’s farm raising a herd of 45 registered Hereford cattle.
 Gary and his wife Vicky have two adult sons and are the proud grandparents of two beautiful grandsons.

 MaryFrances McGarrity is the Senior Vice President, Business Development Services for the Chester County Economic Development Council (CCEDC).
 In her current role, MaryFrances’ efforts are focused on programs and initiatives that attract, retain and grow businesses in Chester County.
 At the Council, MaryFrances works with the Pennsylvania Department of Community and Economic Development as the representative of the Council directly interfacing with the Governor’s Action Team (GAT) and other state agencies as needed.
 She regularly meets with local corporate decision makers, investors, civic and economic development partners to advance business expansion projects identifying capital, facilitating financing, addressing workforce issues, and assisting with site selection needs.
 MaryFrances brings 10 years of sales and marketing experience in commercial real estate while working for Jackson Cross Partners.
 She a member of the West Whiteland Township Planning Commission and sits on the Board of Directors for the Chester County Industrial and Investment Council, and ChescoNet.
 MaryFrances and her family are the founding members of the Holy Redeemer Golf Klassic, a golf event whose proceeds benefit the Holy Redeemer Jersey Shore Food Pantry, Swainton NJ.
 She holds a Bachelor of Science from St. Joseph’s University in Management & Marketing from St. Joseph’s University, and a Bachelor of Science from Immaculate University in Elementary Education.
 She is a member of PIAA (Pennsylvania Interscholastic Athletic Association, Inc.) – Brandywine Chapter as a girl’s high school basketball official.
 She and her family residents of West Chester, Pennsylvania.